jharwell/sierra/docs/src/projects/fordyca-bc.rst

 Examples:

-- ``entities.Z16`` - All permutations of oracular information about entities in the arena, run with swarms of size 16.
+- ``oracle.entities.Z16`` - All permutations of oracular information about
+  entities in the arena, run with swarms of size 16.

-- ``tasks.Z8`` - All permutations of oracular information about tasks in the arena, run with swarms of size 8.
+- ``oracle.tasks.Z8`` - All permutations of oracular information about tasks in the arena, run with swarms of size 8.

-- ``entities`` - All permuntations of oracular information of entities in the arena (swarm size is not modified).
+- ``oracle.entities`` - All permuntations of oracular information of entities in the arena (swarm size is not modified).

 .. _ln-bc-ta-policy-set: